 The beds are easily accessible to the community and hospital teams and any professional within the multi disciplinary team can make a referral to the unit.
 The referrer assesses the suitability of each patient referred in line with the admission criteria.
 Referrals are received daily from both community and from A&E/wards and departments at Chase Farm Hospital and the North Middlesex Hospital.
 A decision for admission is given to the referrer promptly and arrangements for admission are then organised.

-We take referrals direct form London Ambulance Service for patients who do not require investigation within secondary care yet require assessment and rehab following falls.
+We take referrals direct from London Ambulance Service for patients who do not require investigation within secondary care yet require assessment and rehab following falls.